 This section will be helpful for those of you who don’t know about OnStar and RemoteLink.

-GM offers their customers with a couple of high-tech features so that the customers can keep track of their vehicle’s status, remotely.
+GM offers its customers with a couple of high-tech features so that the customers can keep track of their vehicle’s status, remotely.
 And even perform some basic operations without physically touching their vehicle.

-OnStar is a subscription based in-car service provided by GM to enhance the security of the vehicle, provide the customer with hands-free calling option, perform remote diagnostics of the vehicle and even offer turn-by-turn navigation system.
+OnStar is a subscription-based in-car service provided by GM to enhance the security of the vehicle, provide the customer with hands-free calling option, perform remote diagnostics of the vehicle and even offer a turn-by-turn navigation system.

 And on the other hand, RemoteLink which is a part of OnStar, is actually a mobile app that connects the vehicle’s OnStar system with the smartphone which results in an amplified range to perform all those tasks wirelessly.
 But the app offers some other functions too like remote unlocking and remotely starting the vehicle.
 Apart from that, the user can even sound the horn and turn on/off the headlights.

 The working of OwnStar is really simple.
 The gadget acts as a Wi-Fi hotspot which interrupts all the commands sent by the driver’s OnStar RemoteLink mobile application, once these commands are intercepted, an unauthorized user will be allowed to remotely locate, unlock and even start the vehicle.

 But, in order to make this hack practical, a hacker must have to place the OwnStar gadget somewhere inside the OnStar equipped vehicle and then wait for the vehicle user to open the OnStar app.
 Since Kamkar’s gadget intercepts the Wi-Fi commands which is why its proximity matters.